devmagellan/lumen-ci/README.md

 You need to do is let your model use the `Spatie\Activitylog\Traits\LogsActivity` trait.

-You can log the changed attributes for events such as create, update or delete when setting `$logAttributes` property on the model.
+You can log the changed attributes for events such as create, update or delete when setting `$logAttributes` and `$logOnlyDirty` properties on the model.

 ```php
 use Illuminate\Database\Eloquent\Model;